History of the world's tallest structures

 Burj Khalifa, in Dubai, is currently the world's tallest building.

 This is the history of the world's tallest structures.

 Overall

 Below is a list of the tallest structures supported by land.
-For most of the period from around 2650 BC to 1240 AD, the Egyptian pyramids (culminating in the Great Pyramid of Giza) were the tallest structures in the world.
-From 1240-1884 the records were held by European churches, and from 1954-2008 they were held by guyed radio or TV masts.
+For most of the period from around 2667 BC to 1221 AD, the Egyptian pyramids (culminating in the Great Pyramid of Giza) were the tallest structures in the world.
+From 1221 to 1884 the records were held by European churches, and from 1954 to 2008 they were held by guyed radio or TV masts.

-Since 2008, the Burj Khalifa in Dubai has been the tallest structure supported by land, at 829.8 metres (2,722 feet).
-There are oil platforms supported by the sea which have been of greater length since about 1980, with some examples up to 2,934 metres (9,627 feet).
-In addition, some countries monitor their borders with tethered aerostats which can rise to 6,096 metres (20,000 feet).
+Since 2008, the Burj Khalifa in Dubai has been the tallest structure supported by land, at 829.8metres (829.8 m).
+There are oil platforms supported by the sea which have been of greater length since about 1980, with some examples up to 2,934metres (2934 m).
+In addition, some countries monitor their borders with tethered aerostats which can rise to 6,096metres (6096 m).